Tanzania–Burundi Standard Gauge Railway

-The Tanzania–Burundi Standard Gauge Railway is a planned electrified railway line connecting the Tanzanian Standard Gauge Railway with the planned railway network of Burundi.
-It will link the town of Uvinza in western Tanzania to the capital of Burundi, Gitega, via the border town of Musongati.
-Through the Tanzanian railway network, the planned line will provide Burundi with a rail link to the Indian Ocean.
+The Tanzania–Burundi Standard Gauge Railway is an electrified railway line currently under construction.
+Connecting the Tanzanian Standard Gauge Railway with the planned railway network of Burundi, it will link the town of Uvinza in western Tanzania to the capital of Burundi, Gitega, via the border town of Musongati.
+Through the Tanzanian railway network, the line will provide Burundi with a rail link to the Indian Ocean.
+On August 16, 2025, Burundian President Évariste Ndayishimiye and Tanzanian Prime Minister Kassim Majaliwa inaugurated the construction of the railway in Musongati.
 The project is the first phase of the proposed Tanzania–Burundi–DR Congo Standard Gauge Railway.
+Feasibility studies for the extension via Bujumbura and Uvira to Kindu are currently underway.